 CHEM 101-102-103 GENERAL CHEMISTRY I-II-III (4 cr.)
-(4 cr.) - This is a beginning sequence for the non-science major, intended for students who will take no further chemistry courses.
+(4 cr.)
+(4 cr.) - Prerequisite: Proficiency in high school algebra is expected and high school chemistry or Chem 05 is recommended.
+This is a beginning sequence for the non-science major, intended for students who will take no further chemistry courses.
 The experimental and theoretical aspects of the various branches of chemistry are discussed and emphasis is placed on the concepts and ideas of the science.
 Particular attention is given to introductory organic and biochemistry and the role of chemistry in human affairs is treated.
 Lecture 3 hours, Laboratory 3 hours, Total 6 hours per week.